gurditsingh/hydeout/_posts/test.md

 [Check Source Code for Intercept Functionality](https://github.com/gurditsingh/Scala-FP/blob/master/src/main/scala/scala/trait_lesson/InterceptFunctionality.scala)

 ## But if two traits have the same method and signature, how would we resolve this multiple inheritance?
-Trait linearization is the process in Scala that kicks in when you mixin traits in your class
+Trait linearization is the process in Scala that kicks in when you mixin traits in your class.
+In scala multiple inheritance is not possible, but it is possible to mixin multiple traits which feels a bit like multiple inheritance.
+Multiple inheritance can lead to the diamond problem.

+# Trait Linearization

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0MjI1OTA4MSwtNTY1MTEzNjM3LC0xNT
+eyJoaXN0b3J5IjpbLTY4NDA5NDk5MCwtNTY1MTEzNjM3LC0xNT
 Y5OTA0MTQyLDE4MTQ4MzQ0MjcsMjAyNzA1NjY3MywtMTI1OTg5
 MDA2MSwtMTQ1MzY4MDY5LDEzNDIyNzI1ODEsMTQ0NjQzMjY1NS
 wxMjk2NTIwMDg2LC0yMDg4NzQ2NjEyLC0xODc2MDc0NjYwLC0x